Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

 where $s$ is the context window size, $c_i$ is the target concept, and $c_{i+j}$ is a surrounding concept mention within $s$ mentions.

-This model is different from \newcite{li2016joint} and \newcite{hu2015entity} as they define the context of a target concept by all the other concepts which appear in the concept's corresponding article.
+This model is different from \shortciteA{li2016joint} and \shortciteA{hu2015entity} as they define the context of a target concept by all the other concepts which have an outgoing link from the concept's corresponding article in \emph{Wikipedia}.

+Formally, given an article about concept $c_t$ containing other concepts ($c_1, c_2, ..., c_n$), \shortciteA{li2016joint,hu2015entity} create context pairs in the form ($c_t$,$c_i$), $1 \le i \le n$.
+Thus context size is limited to only 2 concepts.

 Clearly, some of these concepts might be irrelevant especially for very long articles which cite hundreds of other concepts.
-Our 3C model, alternatively, learns concept semantics from surrounding concepts and not only from those that are cited in its article.
-We also extend the context window beyond pairs of concepts allowing more influence to other nearby concepts.
+Our CCX model, alternatively, learns concept semantics from surrounding concepts and not only from those that are cited in its article.
+We also extend the context window beyond pairs of concepts (based on $s$ in equation \ref{embedding-3c-eqn}) allowing more influence to other nearby concepts.